Feodor Kuzmich: Biography

 According to his life's history, Feodor Kuzmich lived a life of rigor, sleeping on a bare board and wearing only simple clothes.
-Due to Feodor Kuzmich's strange appearance and mannerism, residents assumed that his previous life was quite different from his present.
+Due to Feodor Kuzmich's strange appearance and mannerisms, residents assumed that his previous life was quite different from his present.
 Before and after his death many miracles were attributed to Feodor Kuzmich.
 When asked about his previous life, Feodor Kuzmich responded:

 "Why do you usually think that my situation is worse now than it was once before?
 At the present time I am free, independent, and, most importantly, – easy-going.
 Before, my peace and happiness depended on many conditions: it was necessary to take care of my loved ones enjoying the same happiness as I did, so that my friends would not deceive me ...
 Now there is nothing of this except what will always remain with me – except the words of my God, except for the love of the Savior and neighbor.
 Now I have no grief and disappointment, because I do not depend on anything earthly, nor on anything that is not in my power.
 You do not understand what happiness is in this freedom of the spirit, in this unearthly joy.
 If you would restore me to the former position and make me again the guardian of earthly wealth, perishable and now altogether unnecessary to me, then I would be an unhappy man.
 The more our body is pampered and groomed, the more our spirit becomes weaker.
 Every luxury relaxes our body and weakens our soul."